AdobeDocs/commerce-merchant-services.en/help/experience-platform-connector/using-ajo.md

 1. On the **[!UICONTROL Events]** page, click **[!UICONTROL Create Event]**.

-1. In the right rail configuration, set up your event as follows:
+1. In the right navigation, set up your event as follows:

     1. Set the **[!UICONTROL Name]** to: `firstname_lastname_checkout`.
     1. Set **[!UICONTROL Type]** to **[!UICONTROL Unitary]**.